-Work effectiveness is a significant mediating variable to increase public awareness of paying taxes (Barrero et al., 2020; Bartik et al., 2020).
+Work effectiveness is a very significant mediating variable in an effort to increase public awareness in paying taxes (Barrero et al., 2020; Bartik et al., 2020).
 First of all, the level of effectiveness of the work of the government or tax institutions directly affects their ability to provide the necessary information and guidance services to increase public awareness of taxes.
-When an institution operates efficiently and responsively, the public is more likely to obtain clear and reliable information regarding their tax obligations (Chung & van der Lippe, 2020; Nahavandi, 2019; Vyas & Butakhieo, 2021).
+When an institution operates efficiently and responsively, the public will be more likely to obtain clear and reliable information regarding their tax obligations (Chung & van der Lippe, 2020; Nahavandi, 2019; Vyas & Butakhieo, 2021).
 In addition, work effectiveness is also related to policies and programs implemented by the government in order to increase tax awareness.
 Strategic measures such as education campaigns, the provision of easily accessible tax information, and the provision of incentives for tax compliance can be implemented more effectively if tax institutions operate efficiently (Marginson, 2019; Nieuwenhuijsen et al., 2020; Thompson et al., 2021).
-This effectiveness creates a solid foundation for implementing programs that encourage people to be more aware and active in paying taxes.
+This effectiveness creates a solid foundation for the implementation of programs that encourage people to be more aware and active in paying their taxes.
 The effectiveness of government work is also related to law enforcement against tax violations.
 When the law enforcement system runs well and fairly, the public will realize that tax non-compliance has serious consequences (Asbari et al., 2020; Cummings et al., 2018).
-It can motivate citizens to comply with their tax obligation, as they realize that violations will be dealt with strictly.
-Thus, the effectiveness of work as a mediation variable accelerates the process of increasing public awareness and creates a stable foundation for sustainable tax compliance (Acemoglu & Restrepo, 2019; Chang et al., 2019).
+This can be an additional motivation for citizens to comply with their tax obligations, as they realize that violations will be dealt with strictly.
+Thus, the effectiveness of work as a mediation variable not only accelerates the process of increasing public awareness, but also creates a stable foundation for sustainable tax compliance (Acemoglu & Restrepo, 2019; Chang et al., 2019).

-Based on the background description above, several differences between previous research and current research can be a research gap.
-Previous research highlights the problem of public awareness in general about the obligation to pay taxes.
-Meanwhile, the current research focuses on the specific context of the Karangrejo Village Environment, which faces the challenge of low public awareness in paying taxes.
+Based on the background description above, there are several differences between previous research and current research that can be a research gap.
+Previous research tends to highlight the problem of public awareness in general about the obligation to pay taxes.
+Meanwhile, the current research is more focused on the specific context in the Karangrejo Village Environment, which faces the challenge of low public awareness in paying taxes.
 Previous research may have been more oriented to tax issues globally or nationally without focusing on specific local contexts, such as the Karangrejo Village Environment.
-However, current research fills that gap by exploring the factors contributing to low tax awareness in more limited local contexts.
+However, current research fills that gap by exploring the factors that contribute to low tax awareness in more limited local contexts.

-In addition, the role of local leadership, such as a village head, has yet to be explored in depth in previous research.
-However, current research highlights the critical role of local leadership in increasing public awareness of taxes.
+In addition, the role of local leadership, such as the role of a village head, has not been explored in depth in previous research.
+However, current research highlights the important role of local leadership in increasing public awareness of taxes.
 Mediation variables have also become the focus of current research.
 Some previous studies still used work effectiveness as a mediating variable in increasing public awareness of taxes.
-It shows concern about how the performance of tax institutions and the government affects the effectiveness of various policies and programs to increase tax awareness.
+This shows that there is a concern for how the performance of tax institutions and the government as a whole affects the effectiveness of various policies and programs aimed at increasing tax awareness.
 A participatory and responsive approach is also a concern in current research.
-Involving the community directly to increase tax awareness is essential.
-It encourages the community to be more directly involved in making policies and implementing tax-related programs.
-The current research focuses on the local context, local leadership roles, mediation variables, and participatory and responsive approaches to increase public awareness of taxes in the Karangrejo Village Environment.
+Involving the community directly in an effort to increase tax awareness is important.
+This shows that there is an encouragement to involve the community more directly in the process of making policies and implementing tax-related programs.
+Overall, the current research is more focused on the local context, local leadership roles, mediation variables, and participatory and responsive approaches to increase public awareness of taxes in the Karangrejo Village Environment.